 You''ll be sent a follow up email with instructions to share about the day

 We recommend the online registration is undertaken by the teacher who will be supervising on the day of the event, so they gain familiarity with the platform.

 During the summit, students will take part in discussions on the topics which will be explored in this years’ Christmas Lectures – how people and societies respond and react to pandemics.
 Students will be given a variety of different scenarios to discuss with their peers, and gain a deeper understanding of the topics as they talk through their thoughts and ideas.
 The Online Youth Summit will be facilitated to create an open and welcoming environment, so everyone feels free to share their thoughts, and examine the ideas of others.

 Student debate will be stimulated by videos from guest experts, as well as example scenarios of how countries responded to pandemics.
 Students will react and respond to these, discussing certain elements in greater depth.
 They will then go on to vote for what they felt were the most important messages that came up in their discussions, and what the general points of agreement were.
 These conclusions will then be shared with the Christmas Lecturer, to help them incorporate the thoughts of students around the country, as they develop their lectures for a TV audience.

 Schools can set up their students to take part in this event in whatever way suits them best.

 Ideally, we would suggest booking a computer suite for the day and have a supervising staff member present from the start at 10am until the finish just before 3pm.
-This will allow the students to also have face-to-face discussions with their counterparts as the online debates progress.
+This will allow the students to also have face-to-face discussions with their classmates as the online debates progress.
 Any school who cannot provide this but still wants to take part can arrange for students to take part from home.
 However, please make provisions for anyone who cannot access the internet to undertake this in school so that no-one is left out.